 The Tech Week Activity Sheets have everything you need to get you and your students involved in Tech Week!

-The Tech Week 2019 Activity Sheets have everything you need to get you and your students involved in Tech Week.
 This includes ideas for fun classroom activities covering a wide range of ages and ability levels.
-Don’t forget to Register you activities as Tech Week Events to let others in your school and community know that your students are participating.
+Don’t forget to register your activities as Tech Week Events to let others in your school and community know that your students are participating.

 Encourage students to take part in this fun activity adapted from Bebras Computing Challenge!
 Students will enhance their computational thinking skill by solving various engaging problems.
 To make it better, all participants will receive a certificate with their score at the end of the challenge.

 Head over here to get more ideas on the challenge and don’t forget to participate!

 Thanks to Barefoot Computing for these resources.
 The Barefoot lesson plans can be downloaded here.

 Barefoot has recently launched a new set of resources for teachers to help ease the transition back into school called ‘Barefoot Bytes’ – 24 ‘little bytes of learning fun’ which are short, flexible and interactive activities.